BestTimesToVisit.com Logo

 food

 Embrace the 'pizza a portafoglio' (wallet pizza) for a cheap and delicious street food experience.
-You'll find vendors all over the historic center selling folded slices of margherita or marinara pizza for just a couple of euros – perfect for a quick lunch on the go.
+You'll find vendors all over the historic center selling folded slices of margherita or marinara pizza for just a euro or two – perfect for a quick lunch on the go.

 transport